kjosib/sophie/docs/why_sophie.rst

 * Sophie ... doesn't dirty herself with objects of the usual sort.
 (There is a better way.)
 * Sophie is fastidious about preventing errors up front, before they cause trouble during operation.
-  Through *strong static type inference*, Sophie can check in advance for many kinds of latent problems that testing along might not catch -- which can save you a whole mess of effort.
+  Through *strong static type inference*, Sophie can check in advance for many kinds of latent problems that testing alone might not catch -- which can save you a whole mess of effort.

 .. note::
     Ok, confession: That last point is not yet implemented.
 The current version can "crash".